DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture4.md

 > NOTES:
-> challenges about income stream in perpetuity, buildings dont last forever
+> challenges about income stream in perpetuity, buildings don't last forever
-> - use a cap rate, income lasts forever (but buiulding have exconomic obselence)
+> - use a cap rate, income lasts forever (but building have economic obsolesce)
 >   - use PV calculation with discount rate, beyond 30-50 years is very marginal
->   - delta between 60-90 is margin, 90-1000 is non-existant
+>   - delta between 60-90 is margin, 90-1000 is non-existent
 > - rate - risks rate of maintaining the income stream in perpetuity
 > - challenges - need to know net income/market derived rate
 > difference between perpetuity: